Oral motor exercises for dysarthria

 Exploring Australian speech-language pathologists' use and

 Q: Would you agree with the following statement: Children with apraxia will respond to structured production of increasingly difficult syllable shapes, while children with dysarthria need supplementing with oral motor exercises to address muscle weakness.
+In general all kids with severe speech disorders have the same basic .
 These exercises will aid in building strength, increased range of motion and improved coordination for .
 Hold tongue steady and straight for 3 to 5 seconds.Non-speech oro-motor exercises (NSOMExs) are.
 Oralmotor exercises involve fine- -motor skills, so precision is important.
-When To Use Lingual Exercises.

 5 Kids oral motor exercises you can do at home